inobulles/aqua/ideas/ui-vdev.md

 ## Backends

 I don't want to focus on a FB backend anymore, because I think it'd be anyway nice to ship the installer with DRM at minimum, and then maybe ship Mesa with just swrast.
-This will probably be faster than actually rolling my own FB backend.
+This will probably be more performant than an FB backend rolled myself.

 Either way, I want very little backend creation and management to be done in the UI VDEV.
 There's really two things the VDEV needs: